 In an actual case two attorneys, one attorney who represented the husband in the divorce, and the attorney hired to prepare the QDRO, agreed and signed off on a QDRO that led to the alternate payee spouse receiving twice as much as the amount intended (in the hundreds of thousands of dollars).
 The wrong date of segregation (of the account) was used and when gains and losses were applied it was misunderstood by both attorneys as to whether or not gains and losses should have applied, and if so, as of what date.
 The attorney retained to prepare the QDRO washed his hands of the case and pointed the finger at the attorney who hired him.
 This problem was eventually resolved by submitting an amended order, prepared by none other than a non-attorney QDRO specialization firm.

-2. Examine the background of who you retain to prepare the QDRO
+2. A Look at QDROs and Liability Issues: Know who you retain to prepare the QDRO

 3. Confusing what can be done in the private sector with what is done with governmental retirement plans